 Git Fetch vs Pull: Which Command Should You Use More Often?

-more often?
+The eternal question in Git workflows: should you use git fetch or git pull more often?
 The answer isn't as simple as choosing one over the other—it depends on your development context, team dynamics, and risk tolerance.
 Let's explore the practical considerations that will help you make the right choice for your workflow.

 The Great Git Workflow Debate